marharyta/meru/README.md

 **Remember to check that you have committed all required files and instructions before submitting the pull request** :white_check_mark: Good way to check this is to clone the repository into different folder and follow the instructions you have written to run the app.

-***You have the option to receive a compensation of 120 € (gross salary) for the work on this test project by providing your tax card and your bank account IBAN number.
-If you are interested in this option, please let us know via email me when you submit your solution.***
+**_You have the option to receive a compensation of 120 € (gross salary) for the work on this test project by providing your tax card and your bank account IBAN number.
+If you are interested in this option, please let us know via email me when you submit your solution._**

+How I organized it?

+I used NextJS app with React.
+NextJS would pre-fetch the events.
+I initially was intending to use https://www.npmjs.com/package/@fullcalendar/react to do calendar implementation, however, after comparing it to other calendar solutions, arrived at the

+## How I implemented UI?

+Introdused themes.

+## How I implemented the incomplete events?

+In the description, it says that "If a user has not completed an activity in the past, the activity will be moved to the current day" - which is what I kept.
+Since there can be only one activity per day,if there are multiple incomplete activities in the past, the first incomplete activity will be displayed today, however from that point I did change the logic: the following activities are not happening in a row, but rather on consecutive correct days of the week.